Allan Schwartzberg In Interview 1999

 Staying on the backbeat and moving along to Disco.
 Rumor has it that you invented the Disco High Hat.
 How did that come about?

 I did it on a Gloria Gaynor record called Never Can Say Goodbye which is considered the first, what they referred to as a pea soup, kind of high-hat part.
 In fact, it’s actually on a record that just preceded that record that I also did called Love I Lost by a Phil Duffy Group.
 But Never Can Say Goodbye was considered a treatment of a song and it was a Disco treatment.
 I know people like Meko who did Disco records and did them masterfully but were like banished from the kingdom forever because of the “D” word.
 They were associated with that dreaded “D” word and, yet, the shit never really changed.
 It’s the same; it has not changed at all.
 The dance stuff today is very Disco.
-They just don’t call it that
+They just don’t call it that.

 What other sessions stand out in your memory?

 The Peter Gabriel sessions.
 Peter would gather the musicians around the piano and play the song, and it became a running gag.
 I would say-after every song he played, “I don’t hear drums on this.”
-It was so off the wall and different.
-I knew I would have to dig down into every bit of DNA I had and try to come up with something that was not ordinary.
-With Peter’s songs wouldn’t let you play an ordinary beat to it.
+It was so off the wall and so different.
+I knew I would have to dig down into every bit of DNA I had and try to come up with something that was not ordinary, just wouldn’t let you play an ordinary beat to it.
 Those were wonderful sessions.
 He’s great, and I still love him.
 I did a tour with him after the album, the first tour after he left the band, Genesis.
 I see him every once in a while but I don’t know what he is doing lately.
 That was great moment.

 Playing on an Alice Cooper record with Bob Ezrin (who was also Gabriel’s producer) was a lot of fun.
-I also loved the James Brown sessions!
-Although, I didn’t think they would turn out as well as they did because it was kind of an all-white band and with James’ guys around.
-They weren’t asked to play, and we were a bunch of studio guys playing.
+I loved the James Brown sessions!
+Although, I didn’t think they would turn out as well as they did because it was kind of an all-white band and with James’ guys around but they weren’t asked to play, and we were a bunch of studio guys playing.
 They would sit in on light percussion or overdub something after we left.
-But, when I heard the record, what a great feel James Brown has–it’s unbelievable.
+But, when I heard the record, what a great feel James Brown has-it’s unbelievable.
 The drum part was pretty cool, I thought.
 That was my memorable James Brown: hearing James Brown sing on these mediocre tracks and hear him sound that great and funky on those swinging records.

 I did an album with Desmond Child and Rogue that I enjoyed very much years ago.
 Desmond Child has written many hit songs.
 Lot of fun with Mike Thorne on the Roger Daltrey album.
 That was great fun.
 In fact, one track we did, I loved so much, I took home a copy.
 I was playing it for my friend, Jimmy Mailing, the percussionist.
 I said listen to the feel on this thing.
 Do you remember that first tune that we did?
 Right.
 Walking in My Sleep.
 That was a lot of fun.